 The hidden archer’s arrow whistled past Lestok’s ear; unhurt but gravely offended, the old gnome was not prepared to let this slide!
 Quentin quickly tried to take out the cliff from under the archer’s feet, but only succeeded in causing a small cascade of dirt and pebbles, and that was when he and Lestok noticed the second archer.

 Meanwhile, Kayde and Jak, unaware of the trouble their friends were in, continued to sneak around a large cluster of trees towards the sounds of the argument/interrogation and got a better look at the captive, a goblin being interrogated by a well-armored dwarf.
 Aruget, caught between both pairs and not entirely sure of what was happening, decided to follow Jak and Kayde.
 Unfortunately, neither him nor Jak proved as stealthy as their Phiarlan friend, and the dwarf put his men on alert as four more bandits appeared out of the woods.
 They proved to be surprisingly nimble and well-armoured, not wearing any noticeable insignia but moving like a trained group.
 Their leader, the dwarf, even managed to disarm Kayde with a well-timed parry, sending Ashtura’s blade out of his hands and down to the ground.
-Thankfully, Kayde is never without a backup knife, and quickly drew a second blade.
+Thankfully, Kayde was never without a backup knife, and quickly drew a second blade.

-Back on the south end of the cliff, Lestok put his Fumigator 9000 to work, dispatching one of the archers while Quentin managed to disarm the other, scooping up the bandit’s bow and holding it out in front of him as a last line of defense.
-The enraged former archer rushed Quentin with a dagger, shoving it up under his rib cage, but Quentin was able to shove her away before the knife could get in far enough to be fatal.
-Wounded but not down, Quentin along with Lestok rushed forward to find the others in a battle of their own.
+Back on the south end of the cliff, Lestok put his Fumigator 9000 to work, overwhelming one of the archers while Quentin managed to disarm the other, scooping up the bandit’s bow and holding it out in front of him as a last line of defense.
+The enraged former archer rushed Quentin with a dagger, shoving it up under his rib cage, but Quentin was able to push her away before the knife could get in far enough to be fatal.
+Wounded but not down, Quentin along with Lestok rushed forward to find the others locked in a battle of their own.

 After a heated battle rife with bad aim, bad breath, and one well-placed loogie, Aruget’s powerful and graceful shield dancing saved the day as he easily dispatched two more bandits and disarmed the dwarf, causing him to cower under his shield and flee along with one of his people.
-The party gave chase, but quickly lost them in the unfamiliar terrain, despite Aruget scolding the dwarf to come fight him one on one instead of running and bringing shame to his kin.
+The party gave chase, but quickly lost them in the unfamiliar terrain, despite Aruget loudly scolding the dwarf to come fight him one on one instead of running and bringing shame to his kin.
 As the party surveyed the carnage, their attentions turned towards the reason for all this mess: the mysterious goblin captive.